 The lovely Maremma dog guarding goats near our home in Le Marche.

-This page is an animal fact file which looks in detail at this gorgeous Italian sheep dog and uses our own knowledge and experience to act as a dog breed selector and help you answer the question: "is this the dog for us?"
+This page looks in detail at this gorgeous Italian sheep dog and uses our own knowledge and experience to help you answer the question: "is this the dog for us?"

 Drive over the hills of Le Marche or Abruzzo at any time of year and you are bound to see a flock of sheep or goats with one or more large white or creamy coloured dogs amongst them.